Answered By: Jennifer Harris Last Updated: May 19, 2017 Views: 1757

 - Where can I find the MLA style handbook?

 - How do I cite sources in MLA style?

 This information is intended to be a guideline, not expert advice.
-Please be sure to speak to your professor about the appropriate way to cite in-text in MLA style for your class assignments and projects.
+Please refer to the MLA Handbook or speak to your professor about the appropriate way to cite sources in MLA style.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.